Locally Compact Quantum Groups. A von Neumann Algebra Approach: Appendix. Other approaches to locally compact quantum groups

-It is easy to see (and a standard result about multiplicative unitaries) that $A$ is a subalgebra.
-And just as in the case of the dual (see Proposition 3.3 in this paper), one can show that it is a $^*$-subalgebra.
-As the left leg of $W$ is dense in $M$, it follows that also $A$ is dense in $M$.
-To show that $\Delta$ maps $A$ into $M(A\otimes A)$ is again a standard result for multiplicative unitaries (see [B-S]).
-See also the work on manageable multiplicative unitaries ([W2] and [S-W]).
-Also here, we refer to [VD8] for a detailed and independent approach. \nl Later in this section (see Definition A.10), we will recall the definition of a locally compact quantum group in the C$^*$-algebra context, as given by Kustermans and Vaes in [K-V1] and [K-V2].
-First, we look at some results about (invariant) weights on C$^*$-algebras (with a comultiplication).
-The first one is about the kind of weights that is used in this theory.
+It is easy to see (and a~standard result about multiplicative unitaries) that~$A$ is a~subalgebra.
+And just as in the case of the dual (see Proposition~\ref{3.3}), one can show that it is a~$*$-subalgebra.
+As the left leg of~$W$ is dense in~$M$, it follows that also~$A$ is dense in~$M$.
+To show that~$\Delta$ maps~$A$ into $M(A\otimes A)$ is again a~standard result for multiplicative unitaries (see~\cite{B-S}).
+See also the work on manageable multiplicative unitaries (see \cite{W2} and~\cite{S-W}).
+Also here, we refer to~\cite{VD8} for a~detailed and independent approach.

+Later in this appendix (see Def\/inition~\ref{A.10}), we will recall the def\/inition of a~locally compact quantum group in the $C^*$-algebra context, as given by Kustermans and Vaes in~\cite{K-V1} and~\cite{K-V2}.
+First, we look at some results about (invariant) weights on $C^*$-algebras (with a~comultiplication).
+The f\/irst one is about the kind of weights that is used in this theory.

-\inspr{A.3} Proposition \rm Let $A$ be a C$^*$-algebra.
-Let $\varphi$ be a densely defined, lower semi-continuous weigth on $A$.
-Denote by $\widetilde\varphi$ the normal weight on the double dual $A^{**}$ that extends $\varphi$.
-Denote by $e$ the support projection of $\widetilde\varphi$ in $A^{**}$.
-Then $\varphi$ is approximately K.M.S. (see Definition 1.34 in [K-V2]) if and only if $e$ is a central projection in $A^{**}$. \einspr
+\begin{Proposition} Let~$A$ be a~$C^*$-algebra.
+Let~$\varphi$ be a~faithful, densely defined, lower semi-continuous weight on~$A$.
+Denote by $\widetilde\varphi$ the normal weight on the double dual $A^{**}$ that extends~$\varphi$.
+Denote by~$e$ the support projection of $\widetilde\varphi$ in $A^{**}$.
+Then~$\varphi$ is approximately K.M.S. $($see Definition~{\rm 1.34} in~{\rm \cite{K-V2})} if and only if~$e$ is a~central projection in~$A^{**}$. \end{Proposition}